Toggle Nav

 5. Recommendations for improvements.

-Suara Matahari is under the management of an independent third-party administrator, Deloitte, to ensure objectivity and effectiveness.
-The setting ensures that informants have complete anonymity and protection.
-The Risk Management and Internal Audit Division monitors the incoming reports' status and consolidates them for reporting to the Board of Directors and the Risk Management Committee.
+Suara Matahari is managed independently by Deloitte as a third-party administrator in order to ensure reporting objectivity.
+The Company ensures that reporting parties have complete anonymity and protection.
+The status of incoming reports will be monitored by the Internal Risk Management and Audit Division.
+They will consolidate and report them to the Board of Directors and the Risk Management Committee.

 Suspected misconduct or violations of the Code of Conduct can be reported through any of the following channels: